Gadolinium: Electronic and optical devices

 Gadolinium is used for making gadolinium yttrium garnet (Gd:Y3Al5O12), which has microwave applications and is used in fabrication of various optical components and as substrate material for magneto-optical films.

 Electrolyte in fuel cells

 Gadolinium can also serve as an electrolyte in solid oxide fuel cells (SOFCs).
 Using gadolinium as a dopant for materials like cerium oxide (in the form of gadolinium-doped ceria) gives an electrolyte having both high ionic conductivity and low operating temperatures.

-Magnetic refrigeration
+Magnetic refrigeration via magnetocalorics

-Research is being conducted on magnetic refrigeration near room temperature, which could provide significant efficiency and environmental advantages over conventional refrigeration methods.
-Gadolinium-based materials, such as Gd5(SixGe1−x)4, are currently the most promising materials, owing to their high Curie temperature and giant magnetocaloric effect.
+Gadolinium is the standard reference material in the study of magnetic refrigeration near room temperature.
 Pure Gd itself exhibits a large magnetocaloric effect near its Curie temperature of 20 C, and this has sparked interest into producing Gd alloys having a larger effect and tunable Curie temperature.
 In Gd5(SixGe1−x)4, Si and Ge compositions can be varied to adjust the Curie temperature.

+Gadolinium-based materials, such as Gd5(SixGe1−x)4, are currently the most promising materials, owing to their high Curie temperature and giant magneto-caloric effect.

+Magnetic refrigeration could provide significant efficiency and environmental advantages over conventional refrigeration methods.